gcorr-cw/cw-ai-chatgot/docs/cw-ai-chatbot-todo-list.md

 ## Completed enhancements:
+* Enabled PDF file attachments for 4o and 4o-mini
 * Enable file attachments (images and text for 4o and PDFs for Sonnet)
 * Moved avatar menu and moved username into the menu
 * Improved app styling to look more like ChatGPT